-Neither our nor Antero Resources' supply chain has thus far experienced any significant interruptions.
-The industry overall is experiencing storage capacity constraints with respect to oil and certain NGL products, and Antero Resources may become subject to those constraints if it is not able to sell its production, or certain components of its production, or enter into additional storage arrangements.
+Neither our nor Antero Resources' supply chain has experienced any significant interruptions.
+The industry continues to experience storage capacity constraints for oil and certain NGL products, and Antero Resources may become subject to those constraints if it is not able to sell its production or certain components thereof, or enter into additional storage arrangements.
 The lack of a market or available storage for any one NGL product or oil could result in Antero Resources having to delay or discontinue well completions and commercial production or shut in production for other products as it has disclosed that it cannot curtail the production of individual products in a meaningful way without reducing the production of other products.
 Antero Resources has indicated that the potential impacts of these constraints may include partial shut-in of production, although it is not able to determine the extent of or for how long any shut-ins may occur.
-Antero Resources has also indicated that because some of its wells produce rich gas, which is processed, and some produce dry gas, which does not require processing, it has the ability to change the mix of products that it produces and wells that it completes to adjust its production to address takeaway capacity constraints for certain products better than if it had only rich gas or dry gas wells.
-Antero Resources has indicated that it has the ability to shut-in rich gas wells and still produce from the dry gas wells if processing or storage capacity of NGL products becomes further limited or constrained.
-Also, prior to the COVID-19 pandemic, Antero Resources had developed a diverse set of buyers and destinations, as well as in-field and off-site storage capacity or its condensate volumes.
-Since the outbreak of the pandemic, Antero Resources has expanded its customer base and doubled its condensate storage capacity within the basin.
-However, production curtailments or shut-ins by our producer customers will reduce throughput for our gathe
+Antero Resources has also indicated that because some of its wells produce rich gas, which is processed, and some produce dry gas, which does not require processing, it has the ability to change the mix of products that it produces and wells that it completes to adjust its production to address takeaway capacity constraints for certain products.
+For example, Antero Resources has indicated that it has the ability to shut-in rich gas wells and still produce from its dry gas wells if processing or storage capacity of NGL products becomes further limited or constrained.
+Also, prior to the COVID-19 pandemic, Antero Resources had developed a diverse set of buyers and destinations, as well as in-field and off-site storage capacity for its condensate volumes.
+Since the outbreak of the pandemic, Antero Resources has expanded its customer base and its condensate storage capacity within the basin.
+However, any production curtailments or shut-ins by Antero Resources or our other customers will reduce the volumes of water that we handle and therefore revenues for our water distribut

-In addition, Antero Resources has reduced its drilling and completion capital budget for 2020 by approximately 34% since the beginning of the year.
-Antero Resources has indicated that reductions in its 2020 capital budget may impact production levels in 2021 and forward to the extent fewer wells will be brought online, which will directly impact our throughput and cash flows for the same time periods.
+In addition, Antero Resources announced in April 2020 that it had reduced its drilling and completion capital budget for 2020 by approximately 34% since the beginning of the year.
+Antero Resources continues to monitor its five-year drilling plan and has indicated it will make further revisions as appropriate.
+Reducing its 2020 capital budget may impact production levels in 2021 and forward to the extent fewer wells are brought online, which will directly impact our throughput and cash flows for the same time periods.

-During the three months ended March 31, 2020 and the two previous quarters, we have recognized various impairment charges related to our Clearwater Facility, goodwill and certain freshwater delivery system assets.
+During the first quarter of 2020 and the two preceding quarters, we recognized various impairment charges related to certain freshwater delivery system assets and fully impaired our Clearwater Facility and goodwill.
 Additional impairment charges related to our assets may occur if we experience disruptions in operations, decreases in our revenues or other adverse effects of the COVID-19 pandemic.
-However, at this time we do not anticipate any further impairment charges as the Clearwater Facility and our goodwill have been fully impaired as of March 31, 2020.